wodby/docs/1.0/docs/stacks/elasticsearch/index.md

 This changelog is for Elasticsearch stack on Wodby, to see images changes see tags description on repository page: [elasticsearch](https://github.com/wodby/elasticsearch/releases) and [kibana](https://github.com/wodby/kibana/releases).

+### 2.6.0

+- 🚨 This update requires server infrastructure at least 5.9.0
+- 🏔 Alpine Linux updated to 3.15

 ### 2.5.26

 ⬆️ Elasticsearch, Kibana 7.17.2